 To control the center of the chessboard:

 - Occupy the center of the board using your pawn

 - Attack the central squares using the minor pieces (like knight or bishop)

 - Control the center by attacking the enemy piece that attacks the center

 So that’s it!
 I hope you found this article helpful.
-Now before you go, if you are interested to learn how to play chess then I highly recommend you checking out my step-by-step lessons on chess basics.
+Now before you go, if you are interested to learn how to play chess then I highly recommend you check out my step-by-step lessons on chess basics.
 Thanks!